dfrtz/project-defender/README.md

 Security is currently achieved through a combination of HTTPS certificates, and a salted User/Password database with PBKDF2 SHA512 combo.

-For simplicity and greater compatibility with low end devices, video is streamed as MJPEG, and audio is streamed as WAV (meaning bandwidth usage is not optimized).
+For simplicity and greater compatibility with low-end devices, video is streamed as MJPEG, and audio is streamed as WAV (meaning bandwidth usage is not optimized).
 Streams can be saved using separate applications with support for HTTP, such as FFMPEG, VLC, etc.

-Currently this application supports Video streaming through OpenCV:
+This application supports Video streaming through OpenCV:
 http://opencv.org/

 And audio through PyAudio: